Last Updated: 9 April 2020

-Many of the cases relate to citizenship obtained fraudulently with the assistance of immigration consultants.
+Many of the cases related to citizenship obtained fraudulently happen with the assistance of immigration consultants.
 Investigators have discovered cases where consultants, located both in Canada and abroad, allegedly orchestrated large-scale schemes that encouraged permanent residents to represent that they were living and working in Canada.
 In reality, the applicants were abroad and did not meet the Canadian residency requirement to apply for citizenship.
-Many such dishonest and negligent immigration consultants are now facing criminal investigation and multiple charges.

-The scale of this crackdown on fraudulently-obtained citizenship is unprecedented, and is likely to continue.
-The Department’s current focus on fraud should be noted by all those seeking to apply, even where there is no issue of illegitimacy.
-The Department of Citizenship and Immigration will likely be carefully scrutinizing every citizenship application, and this means that all applicants can expect longer delays and heavier documentation requirements to result from these new developments.
+The government’s current focus on fraud should be noted by all those seeking to apply, even where there is no issue of illegitimacy.
+The Department of Immigration, Refugees and Citizenship Canada will likely be carefully scrutinizing every citizenship application, and this means that all applicants can expect longer delays and heavier documentation requirements to result from these new developments.
 The bar is now very high.

 Is your Canadian citizenship subject to revocation?